Bangladesh–Ireland relations: Economic cooperation

 Bangladesh and Ireland have shown mutual interest to expand the bilateral economic activities between the two countries and both the countries have recognized necessary measures to expand the existing trade and investment.
 Many Irish firms have expressed their interests to invest in Bangladesh in the promising sectors.

 In 2009, an Irish trade delegation headed by former Irish Minister for investment and coordination Conor Lenihan visited Bangladesh to explore potential ways for increasing bilateral trade and investment.
 Ireland has shown interest to recruit skilled IT professionals from Bangladesh.

 Migrants

 There has been a small Bangladeshi migrant group in Ireland, mainly coming in since the 1990s with general work permits, student visas and as refugees, though the population was still low, with around 1,700 Bangladeshis being recorded in the 2006 census.
 Since the mid-2010s, many skilled workers and more students have been coming to reside in Ireland.
-After Brexit, many EU citizens of Bangladeshi descent, mainly Italian and Portugese nationals, have been moving to Ireland, bringing the estimated population of the Bangladeshi community in Ireland to approximately 20,000 (as of 2025).
+After Brexit, many EU citizens of Bangladeshi descent, mainly Italian and Portuguese nationals, have been moving to Ireland, bringing the estimated population of the Bangladeshi community in Ireland to approximately 20,000 (as of 2025).
 Additionally, after COVID-19 Bangladeshis seeking asylum have skyrocketed, with a majority of applicants coming from the UK.
 99 Bangladeshis applied for asylum in Ireland in 2014 and 2015 the number rose to 231.
 Some of the Bangladeshis are illegal immigrants.